Catalonian Trails

 To enhance your experience, as well as your tour leader, each holiday will be accompanied by a well qualified and knowledgeable English-speaking local guide.

-We fly from London Heathrow to Kathmandu and vice versa by Turkish Airlines with a stop en route at Istanbul.
+We fly from London Heathrow to Kathmandu with a stop en route.
 The transfer from the airport to our Kathmandu hotel is by road and takes approx. 30 mins.

 Luggage Allowance & Travel Documents